THE BEHAVIOUR PRACTICE

 Clients consult with Anna Francesca Bradley MSc BSc (Hons) Provisional Clinical, Certified IAABC and ABTC Accredited Animal Behaviourist.

 Anna has some of the highest professional credentials in the field of animal behaviour in combination with 16 years experience with over 1700 dogs from over 150 different breeds.
-Anna is also a research author*, provides behavioural content for BARKS magazine distributed worldwide and is a temperament assessor for WAG North East Friendship Dogs.
+Anna is also a research author*, provides behavioural content for BARKS magazine distributed worldwide and previously a temperament assessor for WAG North East Friendship Dogs.

 Anna is the owner of Perfect Pawz!
 Training and Behaviour Practice Full Credentials